theupdateframework/taps/tap7.md

 file(s) that the updater eventually trusts, and not that these files are "installed" in some particular manner.
-Additionally, the conformance tests must confirm the updater's ability to detect the attacks covered in the specification (with the exlusion of the slow retrieval attack).
+Additionally, the conformance tests must confirm the updater's ability to detect the attacks covered in the specification (with the exclusion of the slow retrieval attack).

 Since testing of the slow retrieval attack depends on the transport mechanism used by the implementation, it is up to the developer to test whether the